hasura/graphql-engine/manual/cluster/index.rst

 .. note::

-  Do not host production projects on free clusters as they don't have production SLAs and can go down (although unlikely).
+  Do not host production projects on free clusters as they don't have production SLAs and stability.

 See:
 ^^^^